mmm111mmm/inacityinthefuture/next.md

 * When we want to specify a boolean variable, we say: `boolean something`
 * When we want to specify a string variable, we say: `String something`

-Note that a string has a **uppercase** S.

-In later lessons, we will explain why string has an uppercase S.
+Note that a string has a **uppercase** S. In later lessons, we will explain this.

 ## What can I name my variable?